NullVoxPopuli/ember-resources/README.md

 #### An object of named args

-when an object is passed where the key `named` is not also an object (if it exists), `this.args.named` will contain the result of the thunk and `this.args.positional` will be empty.
+when an object is passed where the key `named` is not present, `this.args.named` will contain the result of the thunk and `this.args.positional` will be empty.

 #### An object containing both named args and positional args

-when an object is passed containing the key `positional` or the value of `named` is an object:
+when an object is passed containing either keys: `named` or `positional`:
  - `this.args.named` will be the value of the result of the thunk's `named` property
  - `this.args.positional` will be the value of the result of the thunk's `positional` property